capport-wg/7710bis/README.md

    device and agree to an Acceptable Use Policy (AUP) and / or provide billing information before they can access the Internet.
-Regardless of how that mechanism operates, this document provides functionality to allow the client to know when it is behind a captive portal and how to contact it.
+Regardless of how that mechanism operates, this document provides functionality

-Kumari & Kline          Expires September 8, 2020               [Page 2]
+Kumari & Kline           Expires October 1, 2020                [Page 2]

 Internet-Draft             DHCP Captive-Portal                March 2020

+   to allow the client to know when it is behind a captive portal and how to contact it.

-   In order to present users with the payment or AUP pages, the captive- portal device has to intercept the user's connections and redirect the user to the captive portal, using methods that are very similar to man-in-the-middle (MITM) attacks.
+   In order to present users with the payment or AUP pages, presently a captive-portal enforcement device has to intercept the user's connections and redirect the user to a captive portal server, using methods that are very similar to man-in-the-middle (MITM) attacks.
    As increasing focus is placed on security, and end nodes adopt a more secure stance, these interception techniques will become less effective and/or more intrusive.

-   This document describes a DHCP ([RFC2131]) option (Captive-Portal) and an IPv6 Router Advertisement (RA) ([RFC4861]) extension that informs clients that they are behind a captive-portal device and how to contact it.
+   This document describes a DHCP ([RFC2131]) option (Captive-Portal) and an IPv6 Router Advertisement (RA) ([RFC4861]) extension that informs clients that they are behind a captive-portal enforcement device and how to contact an API for more information.

 1.1.
 Requirements Notation